luisfontes19/vscode-swissknife/README.md

 This is the folder where you can create your custom scripts.
 .
 To start a new script you can also use a command provided by the extension.
 Open swissknife picker and type "New swissknife script".
 You can chose the TS or JS version according to what you're more comfortable with.
-TS will be more complicated as you need to transpile it to JS.
+TS will be more complex as you need to transpile it to JS.

 We'll go with Javascript.